Loewner chains with quasiconformal extensions: an approximation approach: Preliminaries

 \begin{knowndefinition}[{\cite[Definition 3.1]{BracciCD:evolutionI}}] A family of holomorphic self-maps of the unit disk $(\varphi_{s,t}),\,0 \leq s \leq t < \infty$, is an \textit{evolution family} if \begin{enumerate} \labelenumi{EF\arabic{enumi}.} \item $\varphi_{s,s}(z) = z$; \item $\varphi_{s,t} = \varphi_{u,t}\circ \varphi_{s,u}$ for all $0 \leq s \leq u \leq t < \infty$; \item for all $z \in \D$ and for all $T>0$ there exists a locally integrable function ${k_{z,T}\colon[0,+\infty)\to[0,+\infty)}$ such that

 whenever $0\leq s\leq u\leq t<\infty.$ \end{enumerate} \end{knowndefinition}

-\begin{rem} In~\cite{BracciCD:evolutionI} and \cite{MR2789373}, the definitions of evolution families, Loewner chains and some other relevant notions contain an integrability order $d\in[1,+\infty]$.
+\begin{rem} In~\cite{BracciCD:evolutionI} and \cite{MR2789373}, an evolution family and a Loewner chain are defined with an integrability order $d\in[1,+\infty]$.
 Since this parameter is not important for the discussions in this paper, we assume that $d=1$ which is the most general case of the order. \end{rem}